Kempinski Hotel Corvinus, Budapest

 Kempinski Hotel Corvinus, a member of the Kempinski group, is a five star hotel in Budapest, Hungary.
-Forbes gives it a four-star rating.
+It has a Forbes four-star rating.

-It is located in the city centre of Pest in the district of Erzsébetváros, next to Erzsébet Square, near the Danube, Dohány Street Synagogue, St. Stephen's Basilica, Andrássy Avenue, Hungarian State Opera House, Budapest British Embassy.
+The hotel is located in the city centre of Pest in the district of Erzsébetváros, next to Erzsébet Square, near the Danube, Dohány Street Synagogue, St. Stephen's Basilica, Andrássy Avenue, Hungarian State Opera House, and the British Embassy in Budapest.